 Choose the File Type and material.
-From the Existing Data Table dialog select Clear to replace the contents of the selected table type or Append to add the new materials to the table.
+From the Existing Data Table dialog select Append to add the new materials to the table.
+Click the Clear checkbox to replace the contents of the selected table type

-Click Download; repeat for each material to be added to the library then click Close.
+Repeat for each material to be added to the library then click Close.